scannermobs/SurfacePress/README.md

 ### Nav system

 Comes with an advanced two-tier nav system, which is screen reader-friendly and works for all devices.
-Can easily be removed or customised.
+Can easily be customised or removed.

 ### Accessibility options